 Stacking should be uniform and stable.
 Keep the height of the pallets uniform and distribute the weight on the pallets evenly.
 Refrain from double-stacking pallets.
 Use a cushion to prevent product damage that swinging during transportation can cause.
 Fill up gaps with proper dunnage to stop the cargo from shifting.

-Unilever Nl Trailerskate 2 (1)
+Unilever Nl Slipchain 2 (1)

 Secure pallets correctly